 Like Tunisia, it is generally agreed that Jews first appeared in Morocco more than two millennia ago.
 Arriving with Phoenician traders well before the Christian era.
 They lived primarily in the coastal settlements that are now known as Essaouira, Rabat and Tangier.

 As early as Roman times, Moroccan Jews had begun to travel inland to trade with Berbers communities, most of whom were nomads dwelling in remote areas of the Atlas Mountains.
 Jews lived side by side with them for centuries, forging strong economic and cultural ties.
 It is said some Berbers even began to practice Judaism.

-Upon the arrival of the Arabs in 732, who had expanded their empire as far as Spain and Morocco, greatly curtailed the freedom of Jews, forcing them to live in ghetto’s called Mellahs.
+Upon the arrival of the Arabs in 732 who had expanded their empire as far as Spain and Morocco, they greatly curtailed the freedom of Jews, forcing them to live in

 However, since the French declaration of the Moroccan Protectorate in 1912, Jews, Berbers and Arabs have lived peaceably among each other, in large part because of the protection given to them by King Mohammed V during the Second World War, and later by King Hassen II, and today by his son, King Mohammed VI.
 Morocco has become the most tolerant environment for Jews in the Arab world and serves as a promising example of peace and brotherly existence.